-When you are in the industry Service Team of Professionals is you learn about all the dos and don’ts that can cause catastrophic events to occur in your home or business.
+When you are in the industry STOP Restoration is you learn about all the dos and don’ts that can cause catastrophic events to occur in your home or business.
 Leaving the dryer on when you are gone or forgetting to shut off your barbeque are just a couple of examples.
 What about when things are out of your control?
 Sometimes bad things happen that just cannot be foreseen.

 Much of the work we get is caused by things out of the homeowner’s control.
 One job in particular comes to mind.
 It was a very sweet elderly lady who had her grandchildren living with her at the time.
 Her home was a beautiful two-level on a large piece of land.
 Her granddaughter had taken a shower in the master bathroom shower on the main level.
 During her shower, the guests staying in the bedroom downstairs, directly below the bathroom, came upstairs to let them know that there was water coming through the ceiling.
 It was raining in the house.